Niminem/Neel/README.md

 Currently, Neel applications consist of various static web assets (HTML,CSS,JS, etc.) and Nim modules.

-All of the frontend files need to be placed within a single folder (they can be further divided into folders inside it if necessary).
+All of the frontend files need to be placed within a single folder (they can be further divided into more folders within it if necessary).
 The starting URL must be named `index.html` and placed within the root of the web folder.

 ```
 main.nim            <----\